Amyris Inc. (AMRS): The stock ticks all the boxes for top investors

 For the readers interested in the stock health of Amyris Inc. (AMRS).
-It is currently valued at $1.79.
-When the transactions were called off in the previous session, Stock hit the highs of $1.64, after setting-off with the price of $1.57.
-Company’s stock value dipped to $1.55 during the trading on the day.
-When the trading was stopped its value was $1.62.Recently in News on January 30, 2023, AMYRIS LAUNCHES 4U BY TIA™ HAIRCARE LINE EXCLUSIVELY AT WALMART.
+It is currently valued at $1.65.
+When the transactions were called off in the previous session, Stock hit the highs of $1.75, after setting-off with the price of $1.70.
+Company’s stock value dipped to $1.622 during the trading on the day.
+When the trading was stopped its value was $1.73.Recently in News on January 30, 2023, AMYRIS LAUNCHES 4U BY TIA™ HAIRCARE LINE EXCLUSIVELY AT WALMART.
 Amyris, Inc. (Nasdaq: AMRS), a leading synthetic biotechnology company accelerating the world’s transition to sustainable consumption through its Lab-to-Market™ technology platform, today announced the launch of 4U by TiaTM, a new haircare line available exclusively at Walmart.
 You can read further details here

 Amyris Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.9200 on 02/02/23, with the lowest value was $1.2500 for the same time period, recorded on 01/06/23.